May 31, 2016

 • How do you set training goals?

-If you are curious, you can find Article Part 1 here:
+If you are curious, here you can find the article part 1:

 https://www.blink.it/trainingsziele-langfristig-begleiten-teil-1-ziele-und-zielsetzung/

-The second part discusses the use of tools for achieving goals.
-I want to briefly address the purpose of these tools.
+The second part is about the use of tools for achieving goals.
+I would like to briefly address again what purpose these tools serve.

 Why is documenting goals helpful?
-The answer: measure success and create clarity
+The answer: Measure success and create clear conditions

-Before documenting the goals starts, these goals must first be defined.
-In the first part, you have already read about the SMART method: Goals should be Specific, Measurable, Atractable, Realistic, and Time-bound.
-Specific, challenging goals lead to better performance compared to simple goals, vague goal descriptions, or abstract goal concepts.
-Abstract and vague is, for example, “Do your best” (Source).
+Before documenting goals can begin, these goals must first be set.
+In the first part, you have already read about the SMART method: Goals should be Specific, Measurable, Attractive, Realistic, and Time-bound.
+Specific, challenging goals lead to better performance compared to simple goals, vague goal descriptions, or abstract goal ideas.
+For example, “Do your best” is abstract and vague (Source).
 When SMART goals are defined, an important process is initiated.
-From the nonspecific ideas, a concrete plan emerges.
+The unspecific ideas turn into a concrete plan.
 This plan then consists of individual, specific action steps.

 The “M” in the SMART method stands for measurable.
 This is where documentation comes into play.
-Somehow, one has to keep track of their progress.
-“I do that in my head…” is a popular response - but it usually doesn’t work.
-Various judgment errors, memory gaps, or memory distortions ensure that our assessments become flawed.
+Somehow, one must keep track of their progress.
+“I do that in my head…” is a popular answer - but it often doesn't work.
+Various judgment errors, gaps in memory, or memory distortions lead to our assessments being flawed.
 Documentation provides us with objective feedback.
-It shows when one was successful and when one was held back by an obstacle.
+It shows when one has been successful and when one has been held back by an obstacle.
 In this way, one can track their development, plan for future situations, and possibly adjust the action strategy.

-If you make documentation a rewarding event, this behavior will be automatically reinforced.
+If you turn documentation into a rewarding event, this behavior will automatically be reinforced.

 ziele dokumentieren und gewohnheit verstärken